jazzband/django-rest-knox/docs/auth.md

 Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b9836F45E23A345
 ```

-Tokens expire after a preset time.
+Tokens expire after a preset time or preset number of use.
 See settings.